 - Robots must play such that they try to avoid physical contact.
 However, physical contact per se does not represent an offence. - All robots must be equipped to detect situations of physical contact with other robots (direct pushing situations).
 The obligation to detect pushing situations includes also indirect contact with another robot through the ball (i.e. the ball is between the player and an opponent). - If physical contact with other robots cannot be avoided, it must be soft, i.e. at slow speed and with as small physical impact as possible, in order to avoid damage to itself and other robots.
 Robots moving at high speed must significantly decelerate before a collision with another robot. - Whenever a robot produces direct or indirect physical contact with another robot while moving, it must stop movement immediately in that direction and choose a new direction for movement.
 If pushing occurs between a moving and a standing robot, the moving robot causes the pushing situation and is responsible for resolving it. - If pushing occurs between two moving robots, both robots are responsible for resolving the pushing situation.
-If one robot continues pushing by moving in its initial direction, while the other robot is recognizably reacting and trying to take another direction, the foul will be called on the pushing robot. - If an indirect pushing situation occurs between two robots, and neither of the robots can come out of it or shows significant attempts to get out of it within 10 seconds, a dropped ball will be called. - While two robots from opponent teams are actively disputing the ball, if the robot from one of the teams keep pushing the opponent by continuously exerting a force over the ball forcing the opponent to move back, a pushing foul will be called. - If two robots encounter physical contact and cannot resolve the situation because they get entangled, the referee may issue a Dead Call (see RC-9.1.1) and order, afterwards, robot attendants to enter the field and slightly separate the entangled robots. - While two robots from opponent teams are actively disputing the ball, no other robot from either team can produce a direct contact with those robots.
-If more than one robot is actively trying to intercept an opponent robot which is currently dribbling the ball (example bellow) then, as soon as two opponent robots are able to touch the ball, all other robots should move away, and can no longer be in contact with either the ball or any of the two robots disputing the ball.
+If one robot continues pushing by moving in its initial direction, while the other robot is recognizably reacting and trying to take another direction, the foul will be called on the pushing robot. - If an indirect pushing situation occurs between two robots, and neither of the robots can come out of it or shows significant attempts to get out of it within 10 seconds, a dropped ball will be called. - While two robots from opponent teams are actively disputing the ball, if the robot from one of the teams keep pushing the opponent by continuously exerting a force over the ball forcing the opponent to move back, a pushing foul will be called. - If two robots encounter physical contact and cannot resolve the situation because they get entangled, the referee may issue a Dead Call (see RC-9.1.1) and order, afterwards, robot attendants to enter the field and slightly separate the entangled robots. - While two robots from opponent teams are actively disputing the ball (example below), no other robot from either team can produce a direct contact with the ball or the opponent team's robot.
+If more than one robot is actively trying to intercept an opponent robot which is currently dribbling the ball then, as soon as one robot from the team that is trying to intercept is able to touch the ball, the other should move away, and can no longer be in contact with either the ball or the opponent team's robot.
 Violation of this rule will result in a pushing foul awarded to the offended team.